nl-ruud/nightscout-easyview/README.md

 Credentials are read from `~/.nightscout_easyview/secrets.yaml`.

-When building as a Docker container, the container mounts ~/.nightscout_easyview from the host .env directory.
+Note: when building as a Docker container, the container mounts the host .env directory as ~/.nightscout_easyview.

 The file should have the following structure: